Skip to main content

 ChatMTB is an AI assistant — AI can make mistakes, always verify info

-Dyfi Bike Park Opens DeWalt Freeride Zone on 11 June
+Dyfi Bike Park to open soon the DeWalt Freeride Zone

-Dan Atherton and the Dyfi dig crew have built a new freeride zone at Dyfi Bike Park, opening on Thursday, 11 June.
+Dan Atherton and the Dyfi dig crew have built a new freeride zone at Dyfi Bike Park.
 Sponsored by DeWalt, it is the park's first dedicated progression area and sits on Lower Mountain.

 Like this?